hello-robot/stretch_install/docs/robot_install.md

 sudo apt install git zip
 ```

+!!! note

-**Note**: The system may not be able to run 'apt' immediately after a reboot as the OS may be running automatic updates in the background.
-Typically, waiting 10-20 minutes will allow you to use 'apt' again.
+    The system may not be able to run APT immediately after a reboot as the OS may be running automatic updates in the background.
+Typically, waiting 10-20 minutes will allow you to use APT again.

 Next, place the robot's calibration data in the home folder using the following steps:

  1. Plug in the USB key that contains the backed up calibration data.
- 2. Copy the `stretch-re<y>-<xxxx>` directory, where `<xxxx>` is your robot's serial number, from the USB key into the home folder (i.e. `/home/$USER/`).
+ 2. Copy the `stretch-<yyy>-<xxxx>` directory from the USB key into the home folder (i.e. `/home/$USER/`).
-    - For example, you can run a command similar to `cp -r /media/$USER/<USBKEY>/stretch-re<y>-<xxxx> /home/$USER/` from the command line, where `<USBKEY>` and `<xxxx>` are replaced with your USB key's name and your robot's serial number, respectively.
+    - For example, you can run a command similar to `cp -r /media/$USER/<USBKEY>/stretch-<yyy>-<xxxx> /home/$USER/` from the command line, where `<USBKEY>` and `<xxxx>` are replaced with your USB key's name and your robot's serial number, respectively.
     - Or, you can open the file explorer to copy the directory.

-Next, pull down the Stretch Install repository and being the installation process:
+Next, use git to pull down the [Stretch Install](https://github.com/hello-robot/stretch_install) repository and begin the installation process:

 ```bash
 cd ~/